The Leadership Challenge vs. the LSP-R®: Better Tools for Building a Leadership Pipeline

 - The Leadership Skills Profile – Revised® (LSP-R®) — a personality-based assessment measuring potential on 50 key leadership skills and abilities outlined in SIGMA’s Leadership Competency Framework.

-Both solutions are grounded in decades of research and include a suite of supporting tools and services.
-This comparison reviews the frameworks, assessment methodology, scope and use cases, as well as strengths and limitations of each, helping HR professionals and people leaders determine the right fit for their organization.
+Both solutions are grounded in decades of research and include a suite of supporting tools and leadership development services.
+This comparison reviews the frameworks, assessment methodology, scope and use cases, as well as strengths and limitations of each, helping human resources (HR) professionals and people leaders determine the right fit for their organization.

 The Five Practices of Exemplary Leadership®